veera-deva/Movies-Demo-Clean/README.md

   * data
   * feauture-model (not used)
 * MVVM architecture pattern
-* BuildSrc: For centralized dependency management (Drawback: Whenever there is a change in library version whole application will rebuild.
+* BuildSrc: For centralized dependency management (Drawback: Whenever there is a change in library version, whole project will rebuild.
 This is a drawback in project which uses many feauture modules)

 ### Library used
   * Kotlin